seriousran/awesome-qa/mds/relation-extraction.md

         ;related-to;
         [1],PrepositionalPhrase[0], NounGroup[1]>;
     ```
-    PRPZ: part-of-speech tag for possessive pronouns
+    PRPZ: Part-of-speech tag for possessive pronouns <br/>
-    DT: " for determiners
+    DT: " for determiners <br/>
-    JJX: " for adjectives
+    JJX: " for adjectives <br/>
-    JJR: " for comparative adjectives
+    JJR: " for comparative adjectives <br/>
-    JJS: " for uperlative adjectives
+    JJS: " for uperlative adjectives <br/>
-    NNX: " for singular or mass nouns
+    NNX: " for singular or mass nouns <br/>
-    NNS: " for plural nouns
+    NNS: " for plural nouns <br/>
-    NNPX: " for singular proper nouns
+    NNPX: " for singular proper nouns <br/>
-    NNPS: " for plural proper nouns
+    NNPS: " for plural proper nouns <br/>
-    IN: " for prepositions
+    IN: " for prepositions <br/>